Nannette Streicher: Building pianos

 In 1793 she married the musician Johann Andreas Streicher (1761–1833) and moved with him to Vienna in 1794.
 She took over her father's business, which was called J.A.
 Stein.
 Initially she partnered with her 16-year-old younger brother Matthias Andreas Stein (1776-1842) under the business name Geschwister Stein.
 After 1802, she and her brother parted company, and she continued building pianos under her name (Nannette Streicher née Stein).
 With the support of her husband and from 1824 to 1825 with their son, Johann Baptist (1796–1871) as a partner, the business became an important piano manufacturer.
 They produced 50 to 65 grand pianos each year.
 Johann Baptist Streicher was the sole owner of the factory, which under his leadership acquired many patents and became world famous.
 The company was sold in 1896 to the brothers Stingl.

 Two fine instruments by Streicher are in the collection of Scenkonstmuseet (earlier known as Musikmuseet) in Stockholm, Sweden.
 They are numbered M266 & F332.

+A grand piano by Nannette Streicher née Stein (Vienna, 1823, serial no. 1756), commissioned by King George IV and on loan from the Royal Collection, is held at Hatchlands Park in Surrey as part of the Cobbe Collection, the world's largest collection of composer-associated historic keyboard instruments.